vmware-archive/gp-r/HomePage.md

 ## Introduction
 [MADlib](http://madlib.net) is an open-source library for highly scalable in-database analytics, and it currently runs on Pivotal Greenplum Database and PostgreSQL.
 MADlib provides implicitly parallelized SQL implementations of statistical & machine learning models that run directly inside the database.
 Examples of algorithms currently available in MADlib include linear regression, logistic regression, multinomial regression, elastic net, k-means clustering, naïve bayes, decision trees, random forests, support vector machines, Cox proportional hazards, conditional random fields, association rules, and latent dirichlet allocation.

 While end users benefit from MADlib’s high performance and scalability, its audience has previously been focused to those who are comfortable with modeling in SQL.
-[PivotalR](http://cran.r-project.org/web/packages/PivotalR/) is an R package that allows practitioners who know R but very little SQL to leverage the performance and scalability benefits of MADlib.
+[PivotalR](http://cran.r-project.org/web/packages/PivotalR/) is an R package that allows practitioners who know R but very little SQL to leverage the performance and scalability benefits of in-database processing.

 The debut release of PivotalR was shipped out in June 2013.
 A quickstart guide to PivotalR is available [here](https://github.com/wjjung317/gp-r/blob/master/docs/PivotalR-quick-start%20v2.pdf).
+There is active ongoing development of  PivotalR, and we encourage you to view or contribute to this work on its [GitHub Page](https://github.com/madlib-internal/PivotalR).

 ## <a name="pivotalr_design"/> Design & Features
 ![alt text](https://github.com/wjjung317/gp-r/blob/master/figures/PivotalR.png?raw=true "PivotalR Design")

 At its core, an R function in PivotalR:

-1. Translates R model formulas into corresponding MADlib SQL statements
+1. Translates R model formulas into corresponding SQL statements
 2. Executes these statements on the database
 3. Returns summarized model output to R